Irish Chess Union: Glorney and Faber, Stokes and Robinson Cups

-Irish Braille Chess Association
+Affiliations

-The Braille Chess Association of Ireland was established in 1985 to promote Chess among the blind and partially sighted.
+The Braille Chess Association of Ireland was established in 1985 to promote chess among the blind and partially sighted.
 The BCAI is affiliated to the International Braille Chess Association, the Irish Chess Union and National Council for the Blind of Ireland/Irish BlindSports.

 They hold the National Championships and organise teams and players for international Competitions.

-Correspondence chess

-Affiliated to the Irish Chess Union is the Irish Correspondence Chess Association (ICCA) which is the 32-county governing body organising correspondence chess activities for Irish players living at home or abroad.
+Also affiliated to the Irish Chess Union is the Irish Correspondence Chess Association (ICCA) which is the 32-county governing body organising correspondence chess activities for Irish players living at home or abroad.
 A non-profit organisation, they run the national championship, Irish teams and other activities.
 The ICCA is affiliated to the International Correspondence Chess Federation (ICCF).